 Overview

-The Sequencer (or Pattern Editor) displays a grid of patterns and it is where you will edit the high level structure of your song.
+The Sequencer (or Pattern Editor) displays a grid of patterns.
+This is where you will edit the high-level structure of your song.

 The sequencer is made of a few components: